artem-y/commit/docs/README.md

 Check out the [Makefile](/Makefile) for more commands.

 ### Easy Installation With Makefile
-There's a helper command in that can simplify installation:
+There's a helper command that can simplify installation:
 ```shell
 make install
 ```
 1. Make sure you have a compatible version of `Go` installed _(see [go.mod](https://github.com/artem-y/commit/blob/main/go.mod#L3) file)_
 2. Clone the repository
 3. In the root of the repository, run `make install`
-4. (Optional) It will try to install to where it was installed previously.
+4. _(Optional)_ It will try to install to where the tool was installed previously.
 In case this is the first installation, it will be installed in the default Go package directory.
-If the tool is not visible after instllation, make sure it's directory is included in `PATH`.
+If the tool is not visible after instllation, make sure its directory is included in `PATH`.

 ### Install With Go Tooling
-You can do the steps described above in the [Using Makefile](#install-with-makefile) section, replacing Step 3 (`make build` command) with just a plain Go build command:
+You can do the steps described above in the [Install With Makefile](#install-with-makefile) section, replacing Step 3 (`make build` command) with just a plain Go build command:
 ```shell
 go build -o bin/ ./cmd/commit
 ```